gitmachtl/scripts/SPO_Pledge_Catalyst_Registration.md

 ```

 So in our case we need a payment address, this should **NOT BE YOUR PLEDGE ADDRESS**!
 Just a simple
 payment address to pay for the transaction, we call it **somepayment**.
+> :bulb: Currently the voter-registration tool is having issues with tokens on the payment address, please just use a payment address with only lovelaces/Ada on it for now!

-So we need the somepayment.skey,
-also we need the somepayment address as text, or in the example below we read it out from the somepayment.addr
+So we need the somepayment.skey, also we need the somepayment address as text, or in the example below we read it out from the somepayment.addr
 file directly.
 You need the rewards receiving address, **this must be a stake-address!**.
 Lets use the same account as our pledge-account for that.
 The address is stored in the *pledge.staking.addr* file.
 Than you need of course your pledge.staking.skey you wanna register for Catalyst Voting.
 Then we need the public voting key we generated in the steps above with jcli.
 You have to choose the network,
 in this case we are on mainnet.
 The Time-To-Live parameter is not needed, but make sure to submit the signed